 The State's interest is codified in the legislative declaration in the Oil and Gas Conservation Act: The General Assembly declared that it is in the public interest to: (I) Foster the responsible, balanced development, production, and utilization of natural resources of oil and gas in the state of Colorado . . .
-(II) Protect against waste4 . . .
+(II) Protect against waste . . .
 (III) Safeguard, protect and enforce the coequal and correlative rights of owners and producers in a common source or pool of oil and gas . . .
-C.R.S. § 34-60-102(1)(a)(I)(II)(III).
+C.R.S. § 34-60-102(1)(a)(I), (II), and (III).
 Further "it is the intent and purpose of this article to permit each oil and gas pool in Colorado to produce up to its maximum efficient rate of production, subject to the prevention of waste . . ."
 C.R.S. § 34-60-102(1)(b).
 Many cases reiterate these State interests in production of oil and gas resources, prevention of waste, and protection of correlative rights.

 The operational conflict in this case is obvious.
-The State permits drilling and Lafayette prohibits it.
-The State permits handling, transportation and disposal of production waste, and Lafayette prohibits it.
+The Commission permits hydraulic fracturing and Longmont prohibits it.
+The Commission permits storage and disposal of